Set up a dashboard

 If disabled, users can't export dashboards.

-Although it is possible to hide various components of a dashboard to have a view-only experience, users with the proper permissions can still enter the editing experience from the Dashboards list page.
+Although it is possible to hide various components of a dashboard to have a view mode experience, users with the proper permissions can still enter the editing experience from the Dashboards list page.

 Select multiple visualizations

 To multiselect visualizations at one time, click and drag the blue editing frame until it covers a part of every visualization you want to select.